blaudoom/reverse-shell-vending-machine/README.md

 ```
-usage: sheller.py [-h] [-i LOCALADDR] [-p LOCALPORT] [-o OUTFILE]
+usage: sheller.py [-h] [-l SHELL] [-a LOCALADDR] [-p LOCALPORT] [-o OUTFILE]
-                  [--httpserver] [--httpport HTTPPORT] [-e INTERFACE]
+                  [-s] [-i INTERFACE] [--httpserver] [--httpport HTTPPORT]
-                  shellLanguage

-A script to generate reverse shells on various languages.
+A script to generate reverse shells on various languages and serve them on
+http-server.

-positional arguments:
+optional arguments:
+  -h, --help           show this help message and exit

-  *shellLanguage*        Language to identify the shell to be built.
+  -l SHELL             Language to identify the shell to be built.
 Use -s to
                        see available shells.

-optional arguments:

-  -h, --help           show this help message and exit

-  -i LOCALADDR         Address to connect back to
+  -a LOCALADDR         Address to connect back to
   -p LOCALPORT         Port to connect back to
   -o OUTFILE           File to write the reverse shell to
+  -s                   Print available shells
+  -i INTERFACE         Interface name to get ip for reverse shell script
   --httpserver         Server the reverse-shell file on a http server
   --httpport HTTPPORT  Port to start HTTP server in, default 80

-  -e INTERFACE         Interface name to get ip for reverse shell script
   ```

   example:

   ```
-  sudo python3 sheller.py bash -p 8080 --httpserver -i eth4
+  sudo python3 sheller.py -l bash -p 8080 --httpserver -i eth4
   ```

   produces: